-At the darkest hour in the life of not just the King Bela IV and his family, but of all the people in the Kingdom of Hungary, the desperate King made a promise to God.
-He vowed if God delivered him and his people of the Tatar plague, he would dedicate to God the next … Continue reading St. Margaret: she burnt with desire for the man, who was husband to all virgins
+At the darkest hour in the life of King Bela IV and all the people in the Kingdom of Hungary, the desperate King made a promise to God.
+He vowed if God delivered him and his people of the Tatar plague, he would dedicate to God the next child his wife birthed.
+And so it … Continue reading St. Margaret of Hungary: she burnt with desire for the man, who was husband to all virgins

-When you enter a medieval parish church, it's like stepping inside a colorful comic book.
-People, visiting the church of Saint Catherine in Velka Lomnica (Slovakia) during second half of the 14th century, could space out during the Mass and watch Saintly King Ladislaus chase a pagan Cuman who kidnapped a beautiful maiden, then catch … Continue reading That time, when Saint Ladislaus rescued the wrong girl.
+Entering a medieval parish church, is like stepping inside a colorful comic book.
+Medieval people, coming to the church of Saint Catherine in Velka Lomnica (Slovakia), could watch the walls depicting a thrilling chase between Saintly King Ladislaus and the pagan Cuman, who kidnapped a beautiful Christian maiden.
+The story thickened as the two men, … Continue reading That time, when Saint Ladislaus rescued the wrong girl.

 Queen Gertrude, mother of King Bela IV In my last post, I've mentioned King Andrew, (called him bad names which hopefully he can forgive if I was unfair).
 To keep things fair and square, let’s take a look at his wife, Gertrude from Merania.
 If you are picturing an innocent, twelve year old in white … Continue reading “We stood in her blood”